high school yearbooks

 For obituary requests and other basic local history requests please give us a call at (802) 773-1860.
-We are currently experiencing a backlog of requests and cannot estimate how long it may take to get back on schedule.
-We are processing requests as quickly as possible and apologize for the delay.
 For birth records, please contact the town clerk for the appropriate community.
 Out of state users, please note: There is no county government in Vermont, so no countywide repository of records.

 The Rutland Free Library was started in 1886.
 Originally housed in various storefronts and at the old Memorial Hall on West Street, the library has been located in the old courthouse and jail on Center Street since the 1930s.

 In 1965 an addition was built to expand the capacity.
 In 1990 a second addition was completed, making a total of 24,167 square feet available including meeting rooms, book stacks, reading rooms, administrative offices, and storage.

 Rutland County historically was a transportation, commercial, and manufacturing center.
 After World War II, the marble industry declined, followed by a decline in the machine industries and the demolition of the railroad complex in 1964.
 Today, the biggest employers are General Electric, Rutland Regional Medical Center and Green Mountain Power, an electrical utility.
 The retail commercial sector and the service industry supporting the tourist trade are also significant parts of the economy.
 Rutland City has a full range of community facilities and each of the towns in Rutland County also provides some services and facilities.
 Briefly, Rutland City is home to a major medical center, ambulance and paramedic service, full-time police and fire personnel, Stafford Technical Center, Community College of Vermont, and private elementary and secondary schools.
 Cultural and recreational opportunities are provided by Rutland City Recreation Department, the senior citizens center, the Chaffee Art Center and other art galleries, and various clubs and organizations.
 There are four high schools in addition to Rutland High in the county.